Assistant Director’s statement

 Each year, Government Services releases a number of key output measures relating to Government Services activities in the annual report.
 This outlines the number of:

 - digital records preserved

 - transfer projects completed.

-Government Services also reports key performance statistics through the Department of Premier and Cabinet and these are published annually with the Treasury Budget Papers.
+Government Services also reports key performance statistics through the Department of Government Services and these are published annually with the Treasury Budget Papers.

 If not satisfied with our service, our clients and stakeholders can:

 - first, try to resolve the issue with the officer with whom they were dealing

 - then, if that person is unable to resolve the issue to their satisfaction, write to, e-mail or phone Assistant Director, Government Services:

 Phone: (03) 9348 5600

 When advised of a formal complaint Assistant Director, Government Services will: